 Most of the states of the Union were peopled by a steady influx of settlers from other communities.
-California was suddenly changed from a quiet pastoral community, to a mining camp.
+California was suddenly changed from a quiet pastoral community to a mining camp.
 A great population was poured into it from all quarters of the globe, all actuated by the most intense and absorbing of motives, the quest of gold.
 Some to mine for it, some to supply the gold miner with the means of existence, and some to prey upon him.
 Some saw fortunes in trade and in the building of cities; others sought to reap the great profits resulting from the cultivation of the fertile soil.
 The farming class found a large amount of the best lands in private ownership under the Spanish grants.
 They were not disposed to submit quietly to this condition of affairs and in many cases “preempted” what they chose to consider unoccupied land, ignoring the obligations of the treaty of Guadalupe Hidalgo which guaranteed to the Californians the enjoyment of their liberty and property.
-Both Colonel Mason the governor, and General Riley his successor, endeavored to protect the owners of property, but the failure of Congress to provide a civil government for the territory, together with an insufficient force to compel obedience to their mandates, made the matter a difficult one.
+Both Colonel Mason the governor, and General Riley his successor endeavored to protect the owners of the property, but the failure of Congress to provide a civil government for the territory, together with an insufficient force to compel obedience to their mandates, made the matter a difficult one.